silktie296/silktie296.github.io/_posts/2024-03-16-using-youtube-dl.md

 ### Method 2: Downloading with Python, pip, and git

-pip is the standard package manager used by Python to easily import modules to use when writing python scripts.
+pip is the standard package manager used by Python to easily import modules to use when writing Python scripts.

 This also means that pip comes installed with Python, and we can get it by [downloading the latest version of Python](https://www.python.org/downloads/) (3.12.2 as of writing) from the official website.